PostsDesert/wholemeal/design.md

 ### Todo (before internal release)

 Spinner View:
-- Clicking the swipe button should dismiss the message after adding the combo.
 - Add simple animation when adding to cart
     - I'm thinking that the text disappears, the emojis all move the center and a cart emoji fades in over the top as the emojis shrink.
 Then the cart fades out.
 This should be ~1 second.
 - Buttons should higher off the floor on iOS PWA (is there a safe area that we can use for the bottom of the screen?)

 Lists View:
-- On mobile, the back button should match the style and positioning of the combo page.
 - Instead of shrinking in side when going from desktop to mobile, the lists should just animate to a single list view.

 Combo View: